Turn your expertise into impact

 Delivery

-The Online Graduate Certificate in Communications for Conservation offered through Colorado State University Online is designed for professionals needing a flexible schedule.
-Each course is delivered asynchronously via a sophisticated, online interactive learning platform that includes narrated presentations, discussion groups, and a range of multi-media content, including video interviews and discussions with agency professionals and industry experts.
-The courses are set up to encourage student interaction and engagement that will aid in building a network to last a lifetime.
+The program is fully asynchronous and online.
+While there are weekly deadlines, you can complete your coursework whenever fits your schedule.
+Each course is delivered via a sophisticated, online interactive learning platform that includes narrated presentations, discussion groups, and a range of multi-media content, including video interviews and discussions with agency professionals and industry experts.

 Coursework

 Faculty for the Communications in Conservation graduate certificate have both academic knowledge and real-world, practical experiences in communications and media engagement.
-They have also worked closely with communications researchers and specialists, conservation practitioners and scientists, and communications experts from industry, government, and other fields to develop and deliver a holistic program that reflects established and emerging ideas and practices in communications for conservation.
+They have also worked closely with communications researchers and specialists, conservation practitioners and scientists, and communications experts from industry, government, and other fields to develop and deliver a holistic program that reflects established and emerging ideas and practices.

 Jamie Dahl, PhD, (she/her) is an Assistant Professor in the Human Dimensions of Natural Resources Department at Colorado State University.
 Her research focuses on inclusion and engagement within the natural resource professions.
 Her career has centered on outreach, communication, and engagement within environmental disciplines.
 Previous professional experience include outreach and extension, forest management, volunteer management, training, career coaching, and research consulting.
-She has been an active member of the Society of American Foresters for over 20 years and serves as an advisor to SAF’s Diversity and Inclusion Working Group.
-Jamie is also an active Project Learning Tree Facilitator.
+She has been an active member of the Society of American Foresters (SAF) for over 20 years, serves as an advisor to SAF’s Diversity and Inclusion Community of Interest, is a facilitator for Project Learning Tree, and is a member of CSU’s Center for Science and Communication.
+Jamie has also received a CSU Career Impact Award (December 2024), a WCNR Experiential Education Award (2024), and was recognized with co-authors for a WCNR Outstanding Publications Award (2025) for the publication Healthy by Nature: Policy Practices Aimed at Maximizing the Human Behavioral Health Benefits of Nature Contact (LoTemplio et al.).

 Industry Voices